 Ultimately, we will complete the proof using a ``invertibility via distance''.
-This approach reduces the least singular value of random matrix to the distance between a random vector and a random linear subspace, thereby establishing its connection to anti-concentration inequality.
-Related techniques have also been applied to solve other problems in non-asymptotic random matrix theory, such as \cite{Nguyen_ptrf, Nguyen_jfa, Rudelson_cpam, Rudelson_gafa, Vershynin_rsa}.
+This approach reduces the least singular value of the random matrix to the distance between a random vector and a random linear subspace, thus establishing its connection to the anti-concentration inequality.
+Related techniques have also been applied to solve other problems in nonasymptotic random matrix theory, such as \cite{Nguyen_ptrf, Nguyen_jfa, Rudelson_cpam, Rudelson_gafa, Vershynin_rsa}.